 Acceptance Now.
 In 2014, we developed a virtual solution that decreased the time to process rental purchase agreements, streamlined the sales process and enhanced the customer's experience.
 This technology was implemented in 650 of our staffed Acceptance Now locations in 2014.
-In 2015, we are implementing this technology in all new staffed Acceptance Now locations as well as in certain existing staffed Acceptance Now locations as market conditions warrant.
+In 2015, we are deploying this technology in all new staffed Acceptance Now locations as well as in certain existing staffed Acceptance Now locations as market conditions warrant.
 This technology will also be used in our Acceptance Now Direct locations, where the retailer does not have enough credit-constrained customers to justify creating a staffed location.
-We opened one Acceptance Now Direct location in the first quarter of 2015, with a plan for 1,250 direct locations by the end of the year.